npmcdn-to-unpkg-bot/react-redux-simple-starter/README.md

 # React Redux Simple Starter

-A simple boilerplate to get you up and running quickly with React and Redux.
+A simple boilerplate to get you up and running quickly with **React** and **Redux**.
 This boilerplate leverages webpack to provide a powerful build system, provides hot reloading, routing, Sass support, unit testing, linting, and more.
-The goal of this project is provide a robust project structure that is easy to expand on.
+The goal of this project is provide a **robust** and **scalable** structure on which to build on.

 ## Table of Contents
 1. [Features](#features)